 When Will You Need a Heavier Bike

 The only time you will need a heavier mountain bike is for going downhill.
-If you are a downhill racer or you like to go down steep hills then you should increase the weight of your bike or get a downhill bike.
+If you are a downhill racer or if you like to go down steep hills then you should increase the weight of your bike or get a downhill bike.
+You should find out the different weights of mountain bikes such as if 15kg is heavy for a mountain bike, it will give you a good starting point.

 Depending on what kind of bike you currently have you can make it heavier for downhill riding.
 The first thing would be to get thicker tires, rims, and spokes.
 Next make sure your bike is full suspension.
 Finally, you can add more travel to the fork and get a thicker stem and wider handlebars.